 Common leg, foot, and ankle pain conditions include:

 In fact, many people with night pain, numbness and tingling or swelling have lower leg, ankle, or foot problems.
 These symptoms need to be investigated as they could be leading indicators of issues that your Orthology provider can treat effectively to relief pain.

 The comprehensive approach used by Orthology providers encompasses nonsurgical treatments that relieve leg and ankle pain, promote healing and prevent future injuries.
 They excel in customized treatment plans that are designed to increase your strength, restore your range of motion, and alleviate pain throughout the lower leg and foot.

 Treatment begins with gaining a thorough understanding of the source of your pain, a clear diagnosis, and a personalized plan for getting you back to doing what you love.
 Trying to return to athletic activities?
 No problem.
 They will even provide you a timeframe for your return.

 Because Orthology providers employ a hands-on approach and begin treatment at your very first appointment, you should feel relief or increased function quickly.
 You’ll also likely experience improved performance from your leg.

 At the outset of care, your medical and physical history is assessed along with other lifestyle factors (such as the type of injury, age, sport, dance, and other needs).
 With this information, Orthology providers are able to develop a custom care plan that fits your goals.

-Orthology providers believe the path to recovery is an active process.
-Therefore, they ensure to provide you with the tools you need, such as at-home exercises and treatment related information, in order to continually improve and remain healthy outside of their practices.
+Orthology physical therapist believe the path to recovery from knee injuries is an active process.
+Therefore, they ensure to provide you with the tools you need, such as at-home knee exercises and treatment-related information, in order to continually improve and remain healthy outside of their practices.
 This creates a results-driven attitude that accelerates your healing, promotes healthy living and prevents re-injury or future injury.